-A serialized data tag is located inside the machine compartment, on the wall next to the refrigerated compartment (see Figure 1).
+A serialized data tag is permanently attached to the inside righthand wall of your unit. (see Figure 1).
 In addition to identifying the specific product, this label provides important information regarding electrical requirements and refrigeration charge, as well as agency listings and factory contacts.